-Exponentiation is only available for unsigned types in the exponent.
-The resulting type of an exponentiation is always equal to the type of the base.
-Please take care that it is large enough to hold the result and prepare for potential wrapping behaviour.
+Exponentiation is only available for unsigned types.
+Please take care that the types you are using are large enough to hold the result and prepare for potential wrapping behaviour.

 Note: Note that $0 \star \star 0$ is defined by the EVM as 1.